charlesrocabert/Evo2Sim/README.md

 </p>

 <p align="justify">
-The richness of the genotype-to-phenotype mapping and of the environmental interactions implemented in Evo<sup>2</sup>Sim makes it a versatile model, with which many modeling questions can be tackled.
-With Evo<sup>2</sup>Sim, we studied the emergence of a stable polymorphism based on cross-feeding, and in which conditions a stable regulation network could evolve.

 <strong>:arrow_right: If you want to try or use this model for research purpose, do not hesitate to contact <a href="mailto:charles[DOT]rocabert[AT]helsinki[DOT]fi">Charles Rocabert</a></strong>.
 </p>